Harrysdad2/Harrysdad2.github.io/suncatchers/suncatchers.md

 # Suncatchers

 Suncatcher is a term that covers lots of stained glass but the are generally unframed pieces designed to hang.
 This section is a showcase of my suncatchers.
-Some were done for me, some are commissions and many have been made to sell.
+Some I made for myself, some are commissions and many have been made to sell.